The Youth Football Standard | Coach Tony

 Research published in Frontiers in Psychology confirms what coaches already know: parental influence on youth athletes surpasses that of coaches in multiple areas of development.
 The most important coaching your athlete receives is not from me.
 It is from you.
 Built gives you the system to make that coaching count.

-Most parents are making decisions in the dark.
-Investing time, money, and energy without knowing what coaches are actually looking for.
+You are making decisions without knowing what coaches are actually looking for.
+Investing time, money, and energy in the dark.
 Built is everything coaches see, want, and reward, translated into a system any parent can build starting this week.

-I built it because parents deserve to know what is actually happening on the other side of that sideline.
-And athletes deserve parents who know how to build what coaches trust.
+I built it because you deserve to know what is actually happening on the other side of that sideline.
+Your athlete deserves a parent who knows how to build what coaches trust.

 Coach Tony | @CoachTon3Mcfly | The Youth Football Standard